LLNL/RAJA/docs/sphinx/user_guide/tutorial/nested_loop_reorder.rst

     are specified as nested statements in the ``RAJA::KernelPolicy`` type.

-  * The loop nest ordering is specified in the nested kernel policy -- the first 'For' policy is the outermost loop, the second 'For' policy is the loop nested inside the outermost loop, and so on.
+  * The loop nest ordering is specified in the nested kernel policy -- the first ``statement::For`` type identifies the outermost loop, the second ``statement::For`` type identifies the loop nested inside the outermost loop, and so on.

 We begin by defining three named **strongly-typed** variables for the loop index variables.